IdahoLabResearch/DualSPHysics-INL/README.md

 **Why DualSPHysics-INL?** While DualSPHysics was developed for the simulation of fluid flow, DualSPHysics-INL was developed to simulate the flow of granular materials, such as soils and biomass feedstocks.
 In DualSPHysics-INL, a critical state soil mechanics based G-B hypoplastic constitutive model ([Gudehus](https://www.sciencedirect.com/science/article/pii/S0038080620313391) & [Bauer](https://www.sciencedirect.com/science/article/pii/S0038080620313433)) was adopted that has the capability to simulate granular materials of a wide range of mechanical responses.
 The code adopts a momentum-based boundary condition that is able to sustain impact loading without particles leaking to the outside of the boundaries and can achieve a full range of frictional conditions, including free-slip and no-slip.
 The code adopts GPU-acceleration, enabling fast computation for complex problems.
 The following examples provide a glance of applications that the DualSPHysics-INL can simulate!

                           Screw conveyance                                              Cone penetrating in sands
 <p float="left"> <img src="./doc/animations/Auger.gif" alt="Screw" width="500" /> <img src="./doc/animations/CPT.gif" alt="CPT_animation" width="445" /> </p>

                                                 Biomass flow in hopper

 <img src="./doc/animations/Hopper.gif" alt="30_animation" width="1000" />

                             Oedometer compression                               Vane Shearing
 <p float="left"> <img src="./doc/animations/Oedometer.gif" alt="oed" width="510" /> <img src="./doc/animations/VaneShear.gif" alt="vane" width="280" /> </p>

                                Static Angle of Repose

 <img src="./doc/animations/AoR.gif" alt="aor" width="600" />

 ## Install DualSPHysics-INL
 Since the code is based on DualSPHysics, most of the guidances for installation, pre- and post-processing and running from [DualSPHysics Wiki](https://github.com/DualSPHysics/DualSPHysics/wiki) still applies to DualSPHysics-INL.
 Please follow that Wiki link on how to install DualSPHysics-INL on either Linux, Windows or MacOS systems.
-Given that the code DualSPHysics-INL was developed and tested in Linux environment, a detailed installation guide using the Linux environment as an example is provided in the following:
+Given that the code DualSPHysics-INL was developed and tested in Linux environment, a detailed installation guide using the Linux environment as an example is provided in the following.
+Remember that ChatGPT or other AI chatbox will be very helpful to answer installation related questions.

 ### Prerequesite
-Not like the original DualSPHysics that supports both CPU and CPU&GPU computation, the current version of DualSPHysics-INL only supports CPU&GPU computation, thus, a cuda-GPU enabled computer or cluster is required to run the code.
+Not like the original DualSPHysics that supports both CPU and CPU&GPU computation, the current version of DualSPHysics-INL only supports CPU&GPU computation, thus, an Nvidia CUDA-enabled GPU card on a computer or cluster is required to run the code.
+To check if your computer has an NVIDIA CUDA-enabled GPU, type `lspci | grep -i nvidia`, it will show the NVIDIA GPU model if found.

+A C++ compiler (for example gcc) and the CUDA compiler (nvcc) need to be installed.
+To check if they are installed, type `gcc --version` and `nvcc --version`.
+Version information will be displayed if they are installed already.
+The CUDA compiler can be downloaded from the [CUDA Toolkit website](https://developer.nvidia.com/cuda-toolkit).

 ### Tested releases:
+Linux Ubuntu 20.04 LTS + cuda-10.1 + gcc-9.4.0

 Linux Ubuntu 22.04 LTS (TO BE TESTED)

-Linux Ubuntu 20.04 LTS + cuda-10.1 + gcc-9.4.0
+Linux Rocky 8.10 + cuda-12.2 + gcc-12.3.0 (INL Sawtooth cluster)

 ### Download the LIGGGHTS-INL repository:
 Option 1a.
 For users: `git clone https:xxx.git`